THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Coaching enhances leadership development at every leadership level.

-Leadership coaching may or may not be a part of a pre-packaged leadership development program.
-It’s worth asking about.
-Programs that provide at least some one-on-one coaching in addition to learning and skills development help participants lockdown skills, improve retention of knowledge and have an easier time putting new skills to work in everyday life.
+Programs that provide at least some one-on-one coaching in addition to learning and skills development help participants lock down skills, improve knowledge retention, and have an easier time putting new skills to work in everyday life.

-Many companies invest in individual leadership coaching for their senior-level executives because they have seen the results that outstanding coaching can produce.
-Unfortunately, one-on-one coaching on an extended basis can be too expensive for many companies to add to their leadership development programs.
-Regardless, it’s essential that program developers understand the importance of participants practicing new skills and build practice sessions into programs.
+Unfortunately, extended one-on-one coaching can be too expensive for many companies to add to their talent development programs.
+Regardless, program developers must understand the importance of participants practicing new skills and build practice sessions into programs.

-Companies invest in leadership coaching for the same reason they invest in leadership development: because it gets measurable results.
-If coaching isn’t in the budget, particularly for first-time or mid-level leaders, helping these emerging leaders find capable and willing mentors can be valuable in terms of reinforcing learning and putting it all into context.
+If coaching isn’t in the budget, particularly for first-time or mid-level leaders, helping these emerging leaders find capable and willing mentors can reinforce learning and put it all into context.

 Conclusion